podaac/2024-SWOT-Hydro-Workshop/index.md

 ## Acknowledgements

-This Workshop and its content has been developed by a large team at PO.DAAC.
+This Workshop and its content has been developed by the PO.DAAC team at NASA's Jet Propulsion Laboratory, California Institute of Technology.